-- Open computer system must have controls to ensure that all records are authentic, incorruptible and confidential where applicable.
+- Open computer systems must have controls to ensure that all records are authentic, incorruptible, and confidential where applicable.

-- Subpart B discusses Signature manifestations and requirements for establishing a link between signature and records.
+- Subpart B discusses Signature manifestations and requirements for establishing a link between signatures and records.

-- It also explains that the organizations using electronic records must establish and document procedures and controls – that includes “CSV, Record Rendering, Document storage and record retention, System access, Audit Trails, Workflows, Authority checks, Device checks, personnel qualifications and personal accountability and document control” that ensure Authenticity, Integrity and Confidentiality.
+- It also explains that the organizations using electronic records must establish and document procedures and controls – that include “CSV, Record Rendering, Document storage, and record retention, System access, Audit Trails, Workflows, Authority checks, Device checks, personnel qualifications, and personal accountability and document control” that ensure Authenticity, Integrity, and Confidentiality.

 - Closed system